CACNA1C-related Disorders (CRD) including Timothy Syndrome (TS) and Non-syndromic Long QT Syndrome 8 (LQT8).

 Timothy Syndrome is diagnosed when both of these conditions are met:

-- the identification of a specific mutational change in the CACNA1C gene
+- the identification of a specific variant change in the CACNA1C gene

 - the patient has multisystem health concerns, congenital heart defects and/or developmental concerns

-A CACNA1C mutational change that results in a single condition or symptom should not be assumed to be TS.
+A CACNA1C variant change that results in a single condition or symptom should not be assumed to be TS.
 Not all variants in the CACNA1C gene cause Timothy Syndrome.